kensho-technologies/graphql-compiler/README.md

     }
 }
 ```
+Macro edges can also use runtime parameters.
+The values for the parameters are provided when
+the macro is registered, and not when it is used.
+See the section below to see how to use
+runtime parameters.

 Macro definitions and macro uses are type checked.
 If a macro is invalid or is used incorrectly,
 the macro system will complain, rather than create an invalid query.